hypi-universe/docs/content/hypi-directives.md

 ### @indices

 In relational databases like SQL server, Oracle, MySQL or Postgres, you can create a data structure in the database that allows it to perform query on your fields in a performant way.
-So if you know that you won’t be able to query your data using `hypi.id` then it is a good idea to create an index on the fields that you will use to query - otherwise your queries will get slower and slower as the amount of data grows..
+So if you know that you won’t be able to query your data using `hypi.id` then it is a good idea to create an index on the fields that you will use to query - otherwise your queries will get slower and slower as the amount of data grows.

 In the following example, an index is created on the`path`  field because it will be used for queries instead of`hypi.id`.